linkedin/rest.li/docs/d2_quick_start.md

     }

-Here is the implementation of the echo server
+Here is the implementation of the echo server:

     package com.example.d2.server;